flappydunk/Printer_CAM_Manager/README.md

 The Hardware

+Note: I have this built on a breadboard next to the printer.
+It has been tested OK so far.
+I am currently building a final board and a mount for the printer which will be added later.
+The final build should have these components.

-ESP32-CAM with camera and wifi aerial (AI thinker ESP32 CAM with
+ESP32-CAM with camera and wifi aerial (AI thinker ESP32 CAM with camera)

 level shifter (4 Channel IIC I2C Logic Level 5V 3.3V Converter)

-buck power module (converter 12v printer PSU to 5.6V for ESP)
+buck power module LM2596 (converter 12v printer PSU to 5.6V for ESP)

-FTDI module for programming and debug.
+FTDI module FT232RL 3.3 and 5v for programming and debug.

 Isolation switch for printer interface.